 6.2.2 Description

-The SMF and UPF may exchange TSC management information container, such as the user plane node Management Information Container (UMIC) and Port Management Information Container (PIMC) over an N4 session.
-However, Port management information is transferred transparently via 5GS between TSN AF or TSCTSF and DS-TT or NW-TT, respectively, inside a PMIC.
-User plane node management information is transferred transparently via 5GS between TSN AF or TSCTSF and NW-TT inside a UMIC.
-As a result, in order for TSC management information to be directly exchanged between TSN AF or TSCTSF and DS-TT/NW-TT, the UPF event exposure service should be invoked.
+The SMF and UPF may exchange TSC management information container, such as the user plane node Management Information Container (UMIC) and Port Management Information Container (PMIC) over an N4 session.
+However, Port management information is transferred transparently via 5GS between TSN AF or TSCTSF and DS-TT in UE or NW-TT in UPF, respectively, inside a PMIC.
+User plane node management information is transferred transparently via 5GS between TSN AF or TSCTSF and NW-TT in UPF inside a UMIC.
+As a result, in order for TSC management information to be directly provided to TSN AF or TSCTSF by NW-TT in UPF, the UPF event exposure service should be invoked.
 TSC management information can thus be exposed to TSN AF or TSCTSF via the UPF.

-The TSC management information can also be exposed to the UPF by TSN AF or TSCTSF.
+NOTE: Transferring TSC management information from TSNAF/TSCTSF to NW-TT/UPF is outside the scope of this solution